hmrc/accessibility/docs/common-issues/validation.md

 # Issue: Validation [draft]

 When validating data, spaces and upper/lower-casing should be permitted as long as it does not change the meaning of the data.
+This applies even if a format is indicated in hint copy.

 The user may be copying & pasting from another source which has different formatting.